Friday, September 22nd

-This morning in Globex, WTI Crude was up 42 cents; Natural Gas was down two cents; Heating Oil was up two cents; and, Gasoline was down one cent.
-Additionally, cash prices were higher in New York and New England.
+This morning in Globex, WTI Crude was up 65 cents; Natural Gas was up two cents; Heating Oil was up two cents; and, Gasoline was up two cents.

 Natural Gas Glossary

 For access to Sprague’s full Natural Gas Market Watch Report including commentary not posted here, please send your request to firstname.lastname@example.org

 or call 1-855-466-2842.